allenling/django-easy-fixture/README.rst

 easy to create a django fixtures with a fixture template dict

-create a fixture dict that just include some field you concern, and we will help you to expand your fixture dict to a completely useful django fixture
+create a fixture dict that just include some fields you concern, and we will help you to expand your fixture dict to a completely useful django fixture

 1. use as command
 -----------------